First Access Visa® Credit Card review

 Bankrate’s Take—Is the First Access Visa Credit Card worth it?

-If you’re in the market for a credit card when your credit score is on the low side, the First Access Visa is an expensive option.
-If it weren’t for the fact that it’s offered to those with low credit scores, it wouldn’t be a worthy credit card option at all.
+If you’re in the market for a credit card when your credit is on the low side, the First Access Visa is an expensive option.
+If it weren’t for the fact that it’s offered to those with low credit, it wouldn’t be a worthy credit card option at all.

 Most consumers would be better off with alternatives from issuers like Credit One or saving up for the deposit on a secured card like the Discover it® Secured Credit Card.